RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/info.md

 Generate switches for each item listed in source.
 The files will be generated in <config folder>/skyq<room>.yaml

-**config_directory** _(string)(Optional)_ Default '/config/'
-The location of your configuration folder.

-The correct path required if generate_switches_for_channels is set to True to enable output generation of yaml files to the correct location

-Hassbian default would be - config_directory: '/home/homeassistant/.homeassistant/' or '/config/' for hassio

 **room**
 _(string)(Optional)_ Default 'Default Room'
 The room where the SkyQ set top box is located.